Office: 450 Fletcher Argue Building

 (with Mary-Ellen Kelm) “Desperately Seeking Absolution: Native Agency as Colonialist Alibi?”
 Canadian Historical Review, vol. LXXV, No.4 (December 1994), 543-56; re-printed in Ken Coates and Robin Fisher, eds., Out of the Background.
 Readings in Canadian Native History, Second Edition (Toronto: Copp Clark Ltd., 1996), 210-22.

-HIST 1270 Inquiries into the Power Relations of the Modern World
+HIST 1270 New Directions in History: Inquiries into the Power Relations of the Modern World